jeffhandley/strickland/docs/Async/README.md

 # Async Validators

-If you have wondered how async validators work with Strickland, you will be delighted at how simple they are: **a validator can return a `Promise`.**
+If you have wondered how async validators work with Strickland, you will be delighted at how simple they are: **a validator can use a `Promise`.**

 Similar to how `validate` normalizes a boolean into validation result with an `isValid` property, a `Promise` is normalized into a validation result with a `validateAsync` property.
 The normalized `validateAsync` property is a function that returns a `Promise` resolving to the async result.